 And some of them are amazingly simple!
 A few popsicle sticks, some glue, and a dash of silver spray paint – and suddenly you have beautiful snowflakes ready to be mounted on your wall!

-But for those of us who may lack the time or the patience or the creativity streak (hands up if you’re guilty of all three!), here are the simplest options possible for decorating cheaply.
-They are, strictly speaking, DIY in that you are doing it yourself – just don’t tell anyone how little time it took as they’re oohing and aahing over your Instagram-ready decorations!
+So for those of us who may lack the time or the patience or the creativity streak (hands up if you’re guilty of all three!), here are some of the simplest options I found for decorating cheaply.

 Buy a set of mini-Christmas lights.